rebelsky/sams-assorted-musings-reflections/do-you-take-requests.md

 It may be dangerous to write about political stuff.
 FIRE

 ---

+[1] More precisely, the SIGCSE [2] Symposium on Computer Science Education.

+[2] SIGCSE stands for "Special Interest Group in Computer Science Education".
+It holds an annual refereed conference on computer science education.

 [1] As he's aged, Morrision seems more willing to sing "Brown Eyed Girl".
 And as he's aged, Richman seems more willing to embrace the early Modern